genropy/genropy_saved/docs/genro/webpage_elements/controller/datarpc/datarpc.rst

 				hour.button('Update',fire='updateTime',margin='20px')

-	Please note that the ``fire`` attribute in :ref:`genro-button` is a shortcut for a script that puts 'true' in the destination path and then put again false.
+	Please note that the ``fire`` attribute in :ref:`genro_button` is a shortcut for a script that puts 'true' in the destination path and then put again false.
 So for a little while we have a true in that location.

 	Here lies the ``rpc server method`` definition::